 AIFMD Asset Segregation

 With the aim of improving investor protection, AIFMD requires that AIF assets are entrusted with a depositary and segregated from certain separate accounts.
 Depositaries may sub-delegate their responsibility for safe-keeping to third parties, on the condition that those third parties maintain proper asset segregation.
 Industry practitioners have, however, raised questions regarding the interpretation of this condition.
 Specifically, AIFMD does not clarify if third parties must segregate the accounts of AIFs sub-delegated by separate depositaries.
-To address these concerns, ESMA discussed five possible solutions in its 2014 Consultation Paper and expressed a preference for two:

 Under Article 69 of the AIFMD, the Commission must start a review of its application and scope by 22 July 2017.
 The Commission is required to: